elishevaelbaz/clicky-game/README.md

 ## Overview

 This application is a memory game using React.
 This application breaks up it's UI into components, manages component state, and responds to user events.

-Check out the deployed GitHub Pages [here](https://elishevaelbaz.github.io/clicky-game/ "GitHub Pages link")
+Try out the game [here](https://elishevaelbaz.github.io/clicky-game/ "GitHub Pages link")

 ## Game Play